James A. Garfield: Tariffs and finance

 Throughout his political career, Garfield favored the gold standard and decried attempts to increase the money supply through the issuance of paper money not backed by gold, and later, through the free and unlimited coinage of silver.
 In 1865, he was put on the House Ways and Means Committee, a long-awaited opportunity to focus on financial and economic issues.
 He reprised his opposition to the greenback, saying, "Any party which commits itself to paper money will go down amid the general disaster, covered with the curses of a ruined people."
 In 1868 Garfield gave a two-hour speech on currency in the House, which was widely applauded as his best oratory to that point; in it, he advocated a gradual resumption of specie payments, that is, the government paying out silver and gold, rather than paper money that could not be redeemed.

 Tariffs had been raised to high levels during the Civil War.
-Afterward, Garfield, who made a close study of financial affairs, advocated moving toward free trade, though the standard Republican position was a protective tariff that would allow American industries to grow.
+Afterward, Garfield, who made a close study of financial affairs, advocated moving toward freer trade, though the standard Republican position was a protective tariff that would allow American industries to grow.
 This break with his party likely cost him his place on the Ways and Means Committee in 1867, and though Republicans held the majority in the House until 1875, Garfield remained off that committee.
 Garfield came to chair the powerful House Appropriations Committee, but it was Ways and Means, with its influence over fiscal policy, that he really wanted to lead.
 One reason he was denied a place on Ways and Means was the opposition of the influential Republican editor Horace Greeley.